 Property managers should also create a video tour and photographic inventory of association assets each year.
 This could go a long way toward getting a favorable insurance settlement quickly.

 Property managers and board members should let owners know that they will be entering units following the storm to inspect for damage.
 Be prepared to act quickly to clean up water-damaged dwellings, replace shattered windows, pull out soaked carpeting and drywall, and take other measures to prevent mold, wet rot, and further damage that could affect other units and residents.

 Many residents will have evacuated, and some may take their time coming back.
 It's important for management offices to have their own keys allowing them to access units in an emergency, such as the aftermath of a storm.

 Florida board members should review Florida Statutes Section 718.1265, which grants them certain powers in the event of a hurricane to ensure that community boards are able to function throughout the storm and its aftermath.
 For example, the law authorizes condo boards to contract with vendors to provide essential services such as flood/water clean-up, even if units' owners cannot be located, to protect the community as a whole.
 The board is also authorized to file a lien against the unit, if necessary, to collect the costs of such services from the unit's owner.

-Florida also allows boards to borrow money and pledge association assets as collateral without the approval of unit owners, if it’s deemed necessary in order to fund emergency repairs and clean-up efforts.
-This authority is limited to actions that protect the health, safety, and welfare of the association; its residents; and residents’ families, tenants, or guests.
-It also only applies if the board’s actions are deemed reasonably necessary to make emergency repairs and mitigate further damage.
+Florida also allows boards to borrow money and pledge association assets as collateral without the approval of unit owners, if it's deemed necessary to fund emergency repairs and clean-up efforts.
+This authority is limited to actions that protect the health, safety, and welfare of the association, its residents, and residents' families, tenants, or guests.
+It also only applies if the board's actions are deemed reasonably necessary to make emergency repairs and mitigate further damage.

 Boards in other states should check with their legal counsel for similar laws.